ThomasMertes/seed7/src/read_me.txt

   MACRO_DEFS: String with macro definitions for likely, unlikely
               and NORETURN.

-  NO_SOCKETS Defined as -1.
+  NO_SOCKETS: Defined as -1.
 The meaning is: There is no socket
               library.

-  UNIX_SOCKETS Defined as 1.
+  UNIX_SOCKETS: Defined as 1.
 The meaning is: The operating system
                 uses Unix sockets.

-  WINSOCK_SOCKETS Defined as 2.
+  WINSOCK_SOCKETS: Defined as 2.
 The meaning is: The operating system
                    uses Windows sockets.

   SOCKET_LIB: Defines the socket library used.
 The value is one of
               NO_SOCKETS, UNIX_SOCKETS and WINSOCK_SOCKETS.